-5-Year Level-of-Service Projects
+1. 5-Year Level-of-Service Projects

-The park development projects planned in FY 2020-2024 are shown in Table 11.
+The park development projects planned in FY 2020-2025 are shown in Table 11.
 Some of the projects are improvements to existing parks, however most represent new parkland acreage and thus will serve to increase the City's current parks LOS as follows:

 Acres

 Linear Greenway Park 29.5

 Retention Park 3.0

 Downtown Doral Cultural Center 1.3

 White Course 2.7

-Total New Park Areas
+Total New Park Areas 36.5 acres

-The proposed projects above will add an additional 36.5 acres of park land giving Doral a total of 204.5 acres by the year 2024 if all planned park improvements are constructed.
-This total is 59.5 acres less than the parks acreage needed of 264 acres to maintain the adopted level-of-service standards of 2.25 (through 2020) and 3.00 public park acres per 1000 population through 2024.
+The proposed projects above will add an additional 36.5 acres of park land giving Doral a total of 204.5 acres by the year 2025 if all planned park improvements are constructed.
+This total is 70.5 acres less than the parks acreage needed of 275 acres to maintain the adopted level-of-service standard of three (3) acres per 1000 population through 2025.